On this page:

 - any further relevant requirements from the rules have been met.

-For more information on special resolutions, view our Meetings - incorporated associations page.
+For more information on special resolutions, view Meetings - incorporated associations.

 3. The secretary or approved delegate must lodge the new rules in myCAV within 28 days of the special resolution being passed.
 You must also provide: